In one of the TED Talks videos about customer retention, Dr. John Story says a bitter truth.

 You must acknowledge what the customer says, even if you may disagree.
 We've all heard the saying, "the customer is always right."
 Customers always have different perceptions of what's going on, so listen up and make sure they know you're on their side.

-Use phrases like: "I can understand why that can be frustrating." or "I'm sorry you did."
-It will relax the customer and help them feel that you acknowledge their feelings and want to help them resolve them.
+Use phrases like: "I can understand why that can be frustrating." or "We're sorry about the inconvenience."
+It will relax the customer and help them feel that you acknowledge their feelings and want to help them resolve it.

 4. Understand what gone wrong

 Find out exactly what happened and why the customer wasn't happy.
 Try to understand the problem from the customer's point of view.
 It will give you the best chance to solve the problem and save your relationship with the customer.